ek-170/MAC-Generator/README.md

         Output file path and name (required)
   -out string
         Output file path and name (required)
-  -s    Surround each MAC address with double quotes -surround
+  -s    Surround each MAC address with single quotes -surround
-        Surround each MAC address with double quotes
+        Surround each MAC address with single quotes
 ```